Alston0/dK-DGDP/README.md

-# A dK-Series based Differential Privacy Approach for Publishing Directed Social Network Graph
+# dK-DGDP: a Differential Privacy Approach on Directed Social Network Graphs